 What Is It?

-- A fat-soluble vitamin, which means it is best absorbed if you take it with avocado or some other source of healthy fat
+- A fat-soluble vitamin, which means it best absorbs if you take it with avocado or some other source of healthy fat

-- Created by the body when skin is exposed to sunlight, which is why it’s called “the sunshine vitamin”
+- Created by the body when skin is exposed to sunlight, that is why it’s called “the sunshine vitamin”